Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Saint-Éstephe

 Cos d'Estournel.
 Almost black.
-It had a very intense and deep aroma of black cherries, was very strong and full-bodied on the palate, with a long and persistent aftertaste.
+It had an intense aroma of black cherries and was very strong and full-bodied on the palate, with a long and persistent aftertaste.
 A very modern style here, but the quality is indisputably high.
 95-97p.

-The delicious, hugely aromatic, well-structured and sophisticated Cos Labory and Les Ormes de Pez deserved without any doubt 92-93p.
-Lafon Rochet got also 92-93p but had a more robust approach, oak flavour and weight on the palate in the expense of finesse.
+The delicious, hugely aromatic, well-structured, sophisticated Cos Labory and Les Ormes de Pez deserved 92-93p.
+Lafon Rochet also got 92-93p but had a more robust approach, oak flavor, and weight on the palate at the expense of finesse.

 OK wine: Pagodes de Cos.
 87-88p.